greigs/python-kasa-discobulb/README.md

 # python-kasa-discobulb
 Disco Mode for your Kasa RGB Bulbs

-Should auto-find your bulbs and start a disco light mode on all of them that lasts for 1 minute (change runtimeSeconds for your preference)
+Should auto-find your bulbs and start a disco light mode on all of them

+Ctrl + C to exit

 # Prerequisites
 Install python from https://www.python.org/downloads/ if you haven't already